RuiaRui/project-dataoverflow/index.md

 {% include speakers_per_gender_identity.html %}

-🪧 Regarding polical affiliations, 2,822 speakers are the Democrats (🐎, 🇺🇸) and 2,678 of them are the Republicans (🐘, 🇺🇸).
+🪧 Regarding polical affiliations, 2,822 speakers are Democrats (🐎, 🇺🇸) and 2,678 of them are Republican (🐘, 🇺🇸).

 {% include speakers_per_party.html %}

 ## What are people talking about when they talk about China?

 To understand people's attitudes, first, we need to understand what they are talking about.
-And we can figure this out by extracting keywords from quotations.
+We can figure this out by extracting keywords from quotations.
 We choose the pre-trained model KeyBERT to extract the five possible bigram keywords for each quotation and use these five keywords to represent this quotation.
-After extracting keywords, we can infer what events people are discussing by associating keywords with news events.
+After extracting keywords, we can infer what events people discuss by associating keywords with news events.

 We generate a word cloud plot for all the keywords of quoteations to show the frequency of keywords mention in the whole dataset of all the years we have.